r-lib/marquee/README.md

 [ggtext](https://github.com/wilkelab/ggtext), both by Claus Wilke.
 These packages aims to solve much the same as marquee, but work in a different way and doesn’t have the same powerful textshaping backend as marquee.
-Most notably from a user persepctive is perhaps that gridtext understands HTML to some degree, whereas marquee is oblivious to both HTML and CSS.
+Most notably from a user perspective is perhaps that gridtext understands HTML to some degree, whereas marquee is oblivious to both HTML and CSS.
 Instead it supports the full CommonMark spec with the plan to add support for custom span elements as well.